Cosys-Lab/Cosys-AirSim/docs/echo.md

 Use `getEchoData(sensor name, vehicle name)` API to retrieve the echo sensor data.
 * The API returns a Point-Cloud as a flat array of floats, the final attenuation, total distance along with the timestamp of the capture and sensor pose.
 * Point-Cloud:
-  * The floats represent [x,y,z,attenuation,total_distance] for each point hit within the range in the last scan.
+  * The floats represent [x, y, z, attenuation, total_distance] for each point hit within the range in the last scan.
 * Echo Pose:
-    * echo sensor pose in the vehicle inertial frame (in NED, in meters)
+    * Default: Echo sensor pose in the vehicle frame.
-    * Can be used to transform points to other frames.
+    * External: If set to `External`(see table) the coordinates will be in either Unreal NED when `ExternalLocal` is `false` or Local NED (from starting position from vehicle) when `ExternalLocal` is `true`.

 Use `setEchoData(sensor name, vehicle name, echo data)` API to render an external pointcloud back to the simulation.
 It expects it to be [x,y,z] as a flat array of floats.